salaboy/platforms-on-k8s/chapter-8/knative/README.md

 Notice that `v1.1.0` has a different color theme, when you see them side by side you can notice the difference.
 Check the other sections of the application too.

-If for some reason, you don't want or can't change the URL of the service, you can use HTTP Headers to acesss `v1.1.0`.
+If for some reason, you don't want or can't change the URL of the service, you can use HTTP Headers to access `v1.1.0`.
 Using a Browser plugin like [Chrome ModHeader](https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj) you can modify all the requests that the browser is sending by adding parameters or headers.

 Here we are setting the `Knative-Serving-Tag` header with the value `version110`, which is the name of the tag that we configured in the traffic rules for our frontend Knative Service.